denten-books/plain-text/1-metaphor.md

-In the 1990s, I understood Jean Baudrillard's writing on simulacra in relationship to the media entertainment complex: amusement parks, virtual reality, reality television, and so on.
+In the 1990s, I understood Jean Baudrillard's writing on simulacra in relationship to the media entertainment complex: amusement parks, virtual reality, and reality television.
 Today his writing gains another layer of meaning related directly to the pervasiveness of personal computing.
 Computers, as I will argue in this chapter, do more than compute.
 They are metaphor machines that mediate experience ubiquitously.
 They interject in simple everyday acts from drinking coffee in the morning, through automatic